ThreadWeaver

 109 * not be executed after a failure, it is important to dequeue those before deleting the failed Job.
 A Sequence may be

 116 * Call this method to ask the Job to abort if it is currently executed.
-Please note that the default implementation of
+Default implementation of the method sets a flag

-122 * method is supposed to return immediately, not after the abort has completed.
+119 * This method is supposed to return immediately, not after the abort has completed.
 It requests the abort, the Job has to act on

 A Job is a simple abstraction of an action that is to be executed in a thread context.